Sustainability at Eshcon

 A charity close to my heart is Cancer Research.
 In addition to regular donations, I have also run the Race for Life, a 5km charity run; this is in memory of my dad Brian Ledwith.
 He hated being defined by the cancer and outlived his prognosis by 10 years!
 I was proud of my achievement on the run, and also for the financial contribution to an excellent and worthy charity.

-Promoting Economic & Business Development
+Promoting Economic, Environmental & Business Development

 Established 60 years ago, GDB is the leading voice for business and commerce in the region.
-For more than simply networking, it encourages growth, skills improvement and provides a united voice to influence Local and Central Government issues.
+Far more than simply networking, it encourages growth, skills improvement and provides a united voice to influence Local and Central Government issues.
 Why not join the GDB to benefit your business?
 More info here or ask me about it.

 As an alumna of the University of Sussex I was happy to help when they approached me to join their Student Mentoring Programme.
 Run by the School of Business, Management and Economics, it links students with local business people to help them develop their career & life goals.
 I find it useful myself too, and very rewarding.